ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

 It does not matter whether we use lower or upper cases.
 Blank lines and lines starting with ``#`` are ignored.
 The order of the parameters should not matter either.
-And, finally, this file should be readble for both C++, Julia, and Python framework versions.
+And, finally, this file should be readable for both C++, Julia, and Python framework versions.

 In some cases, you define some of the parameters at the running time, and you